ehsan11100/AdGuard/Configuration.md

       **Since v0.108.0-b.4** the domain-specific upstreams are validated for being a valid ARPA domain pointing to a locally-served network.

-    - `all_servers`: Enables parallel queries to all configured upstream servers to speed up resolving.
+    - `all_servers` (**before v0.107.44**): Enables parallel queries to all
+      configured upstream servers to speed up resolving.
 If enabled, the queries are sent to each server simultaneously and the first response is chosen.
       If disabled, the queries are sent to each upstream server one-by-one and then sorted by RTT.
 Note that more stable upstream servers are preferred by the algorithm.

-    - `fastest_addr`: Use the Fastest Address algorithm.
+    - `fastest_addr` (**before v0.107.44**): Use the Fastest Address algorithm.
       It finds an IP address with the lowest latency and returns this IP address in DNS response.

+    - `upstream_mode` (**since v0.107.44**): The mode describes the logic
+      through which the upstreams will be used.
+The possible values are:
+      - `load_balance`: Queries are sent to each upstream server one-by-one.
+        AdGuard Home uses its weighted random server selection algorithm to use the fastest server more often.
+      - `parallel`: Parallel queries to all configured upstream servers to speed up resolving.
+      - `fastest_addr`: It finds an IP address with the lowest latency and returns this IP address in DNS response.

     - `fastest_timeout` (**since v0.107.0**): The timeout used for dialing the addresses while picking the fastest.
 Values other than positive ones are